-12.5 Change of Program: The change of branch shall be governed strictly in accordance with the prevailing University norms and the provisions contained in the previously applicable ordinances.
+12.5 Change of Program: In the MCA programme, there exists no provision for change of branch.
+Any request in this regard shall not be entertained, as the same is not contemplated under the prevailing University norms or the applicable ordinances.

-12.6 Teaching: Teaching shall be conducted strictly in accordance with the prevailing University norms and in conformity with the provisions of the previously applicable ordinance."
+12.6 Teaching: Teaching shall be conducted strictly in accordance with the prevailing University norms and in conformity with the provisions of the previously applicable ordinance.